nipungupta11/Data-Structures-using-Cpp-11-and-14/README.md

 void printHeightOfTree(std::shared_ptr<BST> root)
 -Function to print height of binary tree
--IUse queue to store tree elements and then pops back
+-Used queue to store tree elements and then pops back

+void constructBSTFromArray(std::shared_ptr<BST>& node, std::vector<int> elements)
+-Function to construct a binart tree from a given input array (iteratively) -Used queue to store and process tree nodes